sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 #### Directive on Service and Digital

-The [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601) provides requirements for departments
+The [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601) provides requirements for departments to align to the Policy on Service and Digital.

 ##### Mandatory procedures for EA assessments